 It is also possible that Gibson could face fraud charges, depending upon the court's opinion as to whether her 2012 recanting constitutes an admission of fraud.
 If the original accusation is the basis for such a charge, the three-year statute of limitations for fraud charges to be brought would void any such action.

 Banks was a high school football star who had received a scholarship offer from USC and had made a verbal commitment to the school.
-After he was freed from prison, he reunited with Pete Carroll, who offered him that scholarship and had moved on to the Seattle Seahawks, for a tryout in June of 2012.
+After he was finally freed, he reunited with Pete Carroll, who offered him that scholarship and had moved on to the Seattle Seahawks, for a tryout in June of 2012 at the Seahawks' Virginia Mason Athletic Center.
 He wasn't quite ready for prime time just yet, but he looked amazingly close for a guy who never played college football and had little time to prepare himself for the challenges of the NFL.

 "I don't want nobody to take it easy on me out here," he said.
 "I know I have a lot of work to do and if that's what's required, then definitely give it to me.
 I'm ready for it.
 I've heard of his coaching style.
 It wasn't until that day of the tryout that I was on the way up here with one of the scouting coaches and he was like, 'I want to let you know, coach Norton — he's no joke.'
 But you know what?
 I like that intensity.
 I like that style of coaching.
 If it's not right, tell me it's not right.
 And if it needs fixing, tell me it needs fixing and let's fix it together.
 We'll get it done.
 I appreciate it."

 Banks didn't make the team, but he got back to work, and made the Atlanta Falcons' roster in April of 2013.
 When that triumph was announced, Banks recalled some of the feelings he went through while in prison.